SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Nested Types
 ------------

-Extensions can add new :doc:`NestedTypes` to existing classes, structures and enumerations:
+Extensions can add new nested types to existing classes, structures and enumerations:

 .. testcode:: extensionsNestedTypes